neuwirthe/covid-analyses-austria-alpha/ReadMe.md

 # COVID-Analysen für Österreich

-Repository des source codes für eine Website
+Repository of source code for web site

+The whole project uses blogdown as the basic tool